antznin/zsh-bitbake/README.md

-This plugins adds completion for the [`bitbake`](https://git.openembedded.org/bitbake) and `devtool` command line tool in the Z shell.
+This plugins adds completion for the [`bitbake`](https://git.openembedded.org/bitbake) and `devtool` command line tools in the Z shell.

 ## Installation